 Porcupine Ray Facts

 - Perhaps most notably, the remarkable and fascinating Porcupine Ray qualifies as an extremely rare species of ray.
-In point of act, this magnificent creature also currently remains the only known member of its genus.
+In point of fact, this fabulous creature also currently remains the only known member of its genus.
 Few species known to man can make such a claim.

-- But, this intriguing ocean animal does not remain well-known just for that reason alone, impressive though it may be.
+- But, this intriguing ocean animal does not remain well-known just for that single reason alone, impressive though it may be.
 That holds true for a very good reason, in fact.
-This occurs due to the fact that the marvelous animal also remains unique in several other ways.
+This occurs due to the fact that the intriguing animal also remains unique in a wide variety of other ways.

-- For one thing, unlike many related species, this creature typically remains quite calm and sedate in its actions.
-This is easily evidenced by the fact that individuals typically remain extremely calm.
-As a result of this, many frequently tolerate the close approach of divers.
+- For one thing, unlike many related species, the stunning Porcupine Ray typically remains quite calm and sedate in its actions.
+This is easily evidenced by the fact that individuals remain extremely placid.
+As a result of this behavior, many often tolerate the approach of divers.

-- Quite unfortunately, however, the population numbers of this amazing species appear to be dwindling.
+- Unfortunately, however, the population of this amazing species appear to be dwindling.
 Even worse, this marvel of Nature does not yet enjoy any protection under the law.
-Rather understandably, given these regrettable factors, the IUCN presently lists it as Vulnerable.
+Understandably, therefore, given these factors the IUCN presently lists it as Vulnerable on its Red List.

 Related Articles